AmazingAng/WTF-Solidity/Languages/en/01_HelloWeb3_en/readme.md

-# Solidity Minimalist Primer: Tutorial 1.
-HelloWeb3 (Coding in 3 lines)
+# Solidity Minimalist Primer: 1.
+HelloWeb3 (Solidity in 3 lines)

 Recently, I have been relearning the Solidity programming language, consolidating my understanding on the finer details, and also writing a "Solidity Minimalist Primer" for newbies to learn and use (advanced programmers can find another tutorial).
 Lectures are updated 1 to 3 times weekly.